pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 ![Dialog With Options Box Elements Hidden](images/screenshot5.png)

-The package installation was successful:
+The playbook runs successfully and the package is installed:

 ```
 TASK [Install package] *********************************************************